emaloney/MBDataEnvironment/README.md

 #### The Root of the Problem

-The way iOS applications are typically architected, the server defines the canonical data model and native client code is written to implement the logic required to extract meaningful information from that data.
+The way iOS applications are typically architected, the client application and the server must both agree in advance on the data schema that will be used to communicate.
+On the client side, native code is written that implements the logic of extracting meaningful information from the data sent by the server.

 The problem with this architecture is that *both* the client *and* the server require intimate knowledge of the data schema.

 Some have attempted to address this with solutions that automatically generate client code from data schemas.
-While this is undoubtedly convenient and time-saving, the original problem remains: the knowledge of the data format must be *compiled in* to the client application and therefore can't be changed.
-You're still going to end up with some users running very old versions that will want to communicate with your services.
+While this is undoubtedly convenient and time-saving, the original problem remains: the knowledge of the data format must be *compiled in* to the client application and therefore can't be changed once the app has been released.
+You're still going to end up with some users running very old app versions that will want to communicate with your services.

 Ideally, there would be only *one* place where knowledge of a data model would need to live.
-The long tail of legacy applications gives us a compelling reason to avoid having that knowledge hard-coded into the client, so it stands to reason that we should look to a server-driven solution.
-After all, the server *must always* maintain knowledge of the data structure anyway—it is responsible for generating that structure in the first place.
+The long tail of legacy applications gives us a compelling reason to avoid having that knowledge hard-coded into the client, so we should look to a server-driven solution.

-But if you think about what a client application really needs to know, it's not the details of a data structure, it's specific bits of information embedded within that data structure.
+If you think about what a client application really needs to know, it's not the details of the data structure sent by the server, it's specific bits of information embedded within that data structure.
 The data structure is merely a byproduct of the application's need to communicate with the server.

 An app might be interested in a product list, for example, but the fact that the product list is assembled from data three levels down in a particular JSON structure is incidental.